ashdnazg/ashdnazg.github.io/_posts/2022-04-07-Finding-Really-Big-Palindromes.md

 <<<<add results>>>>

+The results here are far less organised, since the algorithm interleaves the search for adjacent odd and even lengths.
+In 10 minutes, the biggest palindrome found by this algorithm is the 63rd one, 313558153351855313, but due to the nature of the algorithm, not all smaller palindromes were found.
+The biggest palindrome found without gaps is the 57th, 18279440804497281.

+This algorithm has found roughly twice as many palindromes as the naive one and the slope of its trendline is approximately 2.
+This is because we're only checking a square root of all numbers, making our algorithm quadratic, and $$\log{n^2}=2\log{n}$$.

 ## Pruning

 That was a significant improvement, but obviously we want to be even faster, which means doing even less work.
 For this we are going to remodel the problem as a series of tree searches.
 Each such search is only looking for palindromes of a given decimal length.